 If travelling from the M5 south, exit at junction 12 onto the B4008 following the signs to Gloucester Docks on the A38 and then onto the A430 Secunda Way, which leads into Hempsted Lane.
 Turn right at the traffic lights (on the junction of Castle Meads Way) into Llanthony Road.

-Facilities are located on the end of the pontoons, nearest to Llanthony Bridge.
-Additional facilities, including toilets and showers are at Harbour House, within Gloucester Docks, which is 100 metres north of the site.
+All of the facilities listed are located on the end of the pontoons, nearest to Llanthony Bridge.
+Additional shared toilet facilities can be found within Harbour House in Gloucester Docks, which is 100 metres north of the site.
 All the facilities are shared with passing boaters.

 There are no car parking facilities at this site.
 A pay & display car park is available within Gloucester Docks, just off Southgate Street, or within the Gloucester Quays shopping outlet centre.